byuitechops/for-the-strength-of-developers/Handbook/8. How to be a Lead/leadResponsibilities.md

 1. Conduct the meeting
 1. Have a coding challenge on hand in case there is time after all announcements and trainings are done

+### Follow-up
+We want everyone on the team to be a good steward of their time, documentation, and all of their work.
+This is something we need to consistently train on, seeing as no one is perfect.

+Until everyone reaches perfection, so Seth Childers is exempt from this, one of your main responsibilities is to follow-up on everything to make sure things get done.
+Things to follow-up on include but are not restricted to:

+- **Josh and his to-do's** - some things are priority and he has a lot on his plate so you need to help remind him of time sensitive things
+- **Readme's, Project Captures, Key Components, GitHub project board** - each of these needs to be kept up-to-date by each employee
+- **Announcements from team meetings** - many of the announcements from the team meeting each week need follow-up to ensure team members are implementing the changes that are introduced to the office
+- **Team member goals and assignments made in one-on-ones** - part of each one-on-one is making goals for the week.
+Be sure to follow-up on the goals they set and help them make improvements.
+You may want to take notes or ask them to write down their goals each week so follow-up is easier, as well as adding more accountability to help them accomplish their goals

 ## Other Responsibilities

 ### Hiring